-- o Competent personnel are used during planning and implementation of the separate phases, including design, fabrication and installation and operation - o The operator's personnel and those of any Contractors are provided with necessary training - o Lines of responsibility, authority and communication are clearly defined and understood; - Risk evaluation should be a part of the project management strategy in order to establish and maintain an acceptable level of health Safety and Environmental protection for the personnel and the environment; - o No activity should be performed unless and acceptable level of HSE protection can be maintained; - o Management of discharges should be achieved through the application of Best Available [Techniques/Technology] - o Experiences from arctic operations should be integrated into specifications, functional requirements, standards and procedures; - o Safety evaluations should be undertaken both prior to start-up and in subsequent phases of the operation; - o Administrative systems are established for the control of all documentation in all phases of the operation; - o Purchase documents and specifications should contain Quality Assurance requirements; - o Contractor's Quality Assurance systems should be evaluated and assessed and be the subject of regular audits; - o The quality of supplied and materials should be documented; - o Quality Assurance and Quality Control during operations should function effectively and corrective action should be taken when quality control indications deviation from specification; - o Operational programmes should be prepared and compiled with relevant regulations and their functional capability should be subject to verification; - o Specifications for repairs should be established and specifications provide sufficient basis and requirements for their execution; - o Temporary equipment may be installed and operated in a secure way and in accordance with established specifications; - o Modifications should not reduce the degree of safety originally specified; - o An emergency preparedness system should be established and maintained so hat necessary measures can be activated effectively and authorities involved notified; - o Administrative decisions made be the supervisory personnel are communicated effectively to the personnel and contractors; - o There should be continuous control and monitoring of all aspects of the working environment with regard to health safety and environmental risks and that necessary actions are implemented - o There should be continuous control and monitoring of the danger of pollution of the external environment and that personnel at all times will perform their tasks in such a way that pollution is avoided ; - o Both operator and contractor personnel should be made aware of the potential danger of accidents and inherent health and pollution aspects and they are given necessary information, training and exercises.
+- o Competent personnel are used during planning and implementation of the separate phases, including design, fabrication and installation and operation - o The operator's personnel and those of any Contractors are provided with necessary training - o Lines of responsibility, authority and communication are clearly defined and understood; - o Risk evaluation should be a part of the project management strategy in order to establish and maintain an acceptable level of health Safety and Environmental protection for the personnel and the environment; - o No activity should be performed unless and acceptable level of HSE protection can be maintained; - o Management of discharges should be achieved through the application of Best Available [Techniques/Technology] - o Experiences from arctic operations should be integrated into specifications, functional requirements, standards and procedures; - o Safety evaluations should be undertaken both prior to start-up and in subsequent phases of the operation; - o Administrative systems are established for the control of all documentation in all phases of the operation; - o Purchase documents and specifications should contain Quality Assurance requirements; - o Contractor's Quality Assurance systems should be evaluated and assessed and be the subject of regular audits; - o The quality of supplied and materials should be documented; - o Quality Assurance and Quality Control during operations should function effectively and corrective action should be taken when quality control indications deviation from specification; - o Operational programmes should be prepared and compiled with relevant regulations and their functional capability should be subject to verification; - o Specifications for repairs should be established and specifications provide sufficient basis and requirements for their execution; - o Temporary equipment may be installed and operated in a secure way and in accordance with established specifications; - o Modifications should not reduce the degree of safety originally specified; - o An emergency preparedness system should be established and maintained so hat necessary measures can be activated effectively and authorities involved notified; - o Administrative decisions made be the supervisory personnel are communicated effectively to the personnel and contractors; - o There should be continuous control and monitoring of all aspects of the working environment with regard to health safety and environmental risks and that necessary actions are implemented - o There should be continuous control and monitoring of the danger of pollution of the external environment and that personnel at all times will perform their tasks in such a way that pollution is avoided ; - o Both operator and contractor personnel should be made aware of the potential danger of accidents and inherent health and pollution aspects and they are given necessary information, training and exercises.

-Region Installation Phase Type of investigation Part of environment Elements to be included Frequency
+Region Installation Phase Type of Part of Elements to Frequency

+investigation environment be included

-planning for 8
+planning for

 development

-development baseline Seabottom and inventory of every year and

-other as biota, as frequent as
+development baseline Seabottom and other as relevant inventory of biota, contaminants every year and as frequent as necessary, depending on the type of activity

-relevant contaminants necessary,

-depending on

-the type of

-- - activity

-production monitoring Seabottom and every year and

-other as physical as frequent as
+production monitoring Seabottom and other as relevant physical disturbance, biota, contaminants every year and as frequent as necessary

-relevant disturbance, biota, necessary

-contaminants

-İ Decommissioning monitoring 1 levels of during

-Decommissioning monitoring Seabottom contaminants operations and

-and effects on once at
+Decommissioning monitoring Seabottom levels of contaminants and effects on biota, as relevant during operations and once at reclamation phase

-biota, as reclamation

-relevant phase

-r ····

-Water column,

-as relevant
+Water column, as relevant

-Desta II

-Region II Inst.
+Region II

+Inst.
 1

-11151.
-1

 Etc

 Etc

-Etc 1
+Etc

-Etc ves should be divided l into regions w here monitoring o of the individual installations is
+Etc National shelves should be divided into regions where monitoring of the individual installations is coordinated.
+Regional monitoring of the water column is coordinated for the entire shelf of each country.

-Regional monitoring